isomerpages/moe-eunoiajc/news/2024/_posts/2020-03-23-post-Class of 2023 – Vol 2.md

 ###### WHAT WOULD YOU LIKE TO SAY TO THE CLASS OF 2023 AND YOUR JUNIORS?

 To my juniors, I’d say, do try to appreciate the small interactions you have with your friends each day.
 It’s the friendships that will help you find meaning in the journey, and amidst endless study sessions.
-JC life is incredible fast paced, but certainly worthwhile.
+JC life is incredibly fast-paced, but certainly worthwhile.

 <br><br>